 Slowing down staling

 So how do you slow the process?
-At DuPont, we have been exploring that very challenge.
+At Nutrition & Biosciences, we have been exploring that very challenge.
 Our goal: to extend the ambient shelf life of par-baked bread right up to 20 days after the first baking.

 Our initial tests looked at the effect of an enzyme blend incorporating G+ enzyme and maltogenic amylase.